top of page

 Customers consistently comment on how quickly she responds, how helpful she is, and how personal the whole experience feels.
 That is not a policy.
 It is just how she is.

-Sarah Small: CEVAS accredited, Camelidynamics trained and passionate about alpacas
+CEVAS accredited, Camelidynamics trained and passionate about alpacas

 Sarah holds a range of qualifications that underpin the professional and caring way West Heath Alpacas operates: